wonsunahn/CS1632_BeanCounter/README.md

 constructor for easier testing. (**modify**)

-* BeanCounterLogicTest.java - The JUnit test class for the BeanCounterLogicImpl class.
+* BeanCounterLogicTest.java - The JUnit test class for the BeanCounterLogicImpl class composed entirely of property-based tests.
 Depending on Config, it either runs in plain JUnit mode or JPF on JUnit mode as can be seen in the setUp() method.
 In plain JUnit mode, a particular machine configuration is chosen for testing (5 slots, 3 beans, luck mode).
 Also the Random number generator is seeded with 42 to make tests reproducible.
 In JPF on JUnit mode, you are asked to exhaustively test different machine configurations (see [Model Checking Using JUnit](#model-checking-using-junit)) and all random numbers will be exhaustively tested too. (**modify**)

+* GradeScopeTest.java - The JUnit test class used by GradeScope to autograde your implementation.
+It only runs in plain JUnit mode since it contains non-property-based tests.
+It contains input-specific tests that are not covered in BeanCounterLogicTest.java.
+Currently, only the testReset method is implemented and you need to fill in the // TODO comments to have a full test suite.  (**modify**)

 * Config.java - The high level configuration of the program.
 Controls LogicType (your impl, buggy, or solution) and TestType (plain JUnit or JPF on